All Episodes

 In 1969, he founded the Department of Psychiatry at the Cambridge Hospital.

-Dr. Mack founded the program for Extraordinary Experience Research Peer, it's called, in 93 to explore varieties of anomalous experience.
+Dr. Mack founded the program for extraordinary experience research, peer, it's called, in 93 to explore varieties of anomalous experience.

-Dr. Mack is the author and or co-author of 10 books, including A Prince of Our Disorder, a Pulitzer Prize winning biography of T.E.
+Dr. Mack is the author and or co-author of 10 books, including A Prince of Our Disorder, a Pulitzer Prize-winning biography of T.E.
+Lawrence, Lawrence of Arabia, right?

-Abduction and Nightmares and Human Conflict, his latest book, Passport to the Cosmos, Human Transformation and Alien Encounters was published in November of 99, released in a trade paperback edition in November of 2000.
+His latest book, Passport to the Cosmos, Human Transformation and Alien Encounters, was published in November of 99, released in a trade paperback edition in November of 2000.

 He's written more than 150 scholarly articles.

-What blew me away, absolutely, about his appearance tonight was reading the jacket of his book.
+What blew me away absolutely about his appearance tonight was reading the jacket of his book.

-As you know, or he may not know, we've been dealing with this issue of people seeing things That they've never seen before in ever-growing, exponentially growing numbers.
+As you know, or he may not know, we've been dealing with this issue of people seeing things that they've never seen before in ever-growing, exponentially growing numbers.

-These shadow people from the corner of the eye and peripheral vision, now people seeing them full on.
+These shadow people from the corner of the eye and peripheral vision.

 Entities that people have never seen before.